-August 31, 2001 and by August 31, 2002): 62 B10 .
-Total graduating within six years (sum of questions B7, B8, and B9): 445 B11.
-Six-year graduation rate for 1996 cohort (question B10 divided by question B6): 29.2 % For Two-Year Institutions: B12 .
-Initial 1999 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
-Of the initial 1999 cohort, how many did not persist and did not graduate for the following reasons: deceased, permanently disabled, armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: B14.
-Final 1999 cohort, after adjusting for allowable exclusions(Subtract question B13 from question B12) B15.
+B19.
+Total transfers-out (within three years) to other institutions: B20.
+Total transfers to two-year institutions: B21.
+Total transfers to four-year institutions: 2000 Co hort B12.
+Init tial 2000 cohort, total of first-time, full-time degree/certificate-seeking students: B13.
+Of the initial 2000 cohort, how many did not persist and did not graduate for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government, or official church missions; total allowable exclusions: missions, total allowable exclusions.
+B14.
+Final 2000 cohort, after adjusting for allowable exclusions: O (Subtract question B13 from question B12) B15.
 Completers of programs of less than two years duration (total): B16.
 Completers of programs of less than two years within 150 percent of normal time: B17.
 Completers of programs of at least two but less than four years (total): B18.
-Completers of programs of at least two but less than four-years within 150 percent of normal time: B19.
+Completers of programs of at least two but less than four years within 150 percent of normal time: B19.
 Total transfers-out (within three years) to other institutions: B20.
 Total transfers to two-year institutions: B21.
-Total transfers to four-year institutions:
+Total transfers to four-year institutions: Retention Rates Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in fall 2003 (or the preceding summer term).
+The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal governmen or official church missions.
+No other adjustments to the initial cohort should be made.
+B22.
+For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in fall 2003 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in fall 2004?
+65.6 %